pymanga/pyMANGA/ResourceLib/BelowGround/Individual/SaltFeedbackBucket/SaltFeedbackBucket.md

 # Description

-This module calculates the reduction in below-ground resource availability caused by pore water salinity below a plant, taking into account the feedback between plant water uptake and pore water salinity.
+This module calculates the change in pore water salinity of each cell as a result of two processes:
+(i) uptake of fresh water by individual plants within their root zone and (ii) mixing of cell water and tidal water.
+Each cell is considered as a simple 1D bucket with no additional vertical or horizontal fluxes and the base salinity is based on ``pyMANGA.BelowGround.Individual.FixedSalinity``.
+Local soil salinity determines the availability of water to individual plants: the higher the salinity, the less water is available to a plant.
+Therefore, a plant's water uptake can change its own water availability and that of surrounding plants.

+**Water uptake**
-When a plant absorbs water from the soil, it leaves behind salt, which in turn increases the salt concentration below the plant, thereby reducing water availability to the plant.
+When a plant absorbs water from the soil, we assume that the absorbed water does not contain salt, which instead remains in the pore space of the soil.
-This feedback is calculated assuming that each cell is an individual bucket (1D) that does not interact with its neighbors (i.e., there is no lateral or vertical flow in the soil).
+This increases the local salt concentration in those cells that are within the root zone of a plant, resulting in reduced resource availability.

+**Tidal mixing**
+In addition, the salinity concentration in a cell is determined by the inflowing water (representing tidal water).
-The salinity in each bucket (cell) is based on the salinity and a mixing rate at the left and right boundaries of the model.
+The amount of mixing depends on the salinity of the tidal water and a defined mixing rate (i.e. the amount of water exchanged).
-The mixing rate describes how much water in a cell is exchanged with incoming water (where the two may have different salinities).
-The salinity is based on ``pyMANGA.BelowGround.Individual.FixedSalinity``, but takes into account the feedback between plant and soil.
-There is no direct competition.
+The tidal water concentration and mixing rate are linearly interpolated between the left and right model boundaries.

+**Spatial and temporal interpolation**
+The spatial and temporal interpolation of tidal salinity and the mixing rate is described in more detail in ``pyMANGA.BelowGround.Individual.FixedSalinity``.
+Spatial interpolation is linear between the left and right model boundaries.
+Temporal interpolation can follow a sine function or be based on an input file.

 # Usage

+*The values shown here are examples.
+See Attributes for more information.*

 ```xml
 <belowground>